Cais/bns-inline-asides/readme.txt

 * Minor documentation improvements
 * Moved images into their own directory
 * Moved JavaScripts into their own directory
+* Removed direct jQuery enqueue (called as a dependency of 'bnsia-script.js')
 * Removed unused style definitions

 = 0.9 =